 Quakertown Alive! and the whole of Quakertown’s downtown district was dismayed this past summer when the centerpiece fountain was destroyed in an act of unintentional vandalism.
 The fountain was destroyed, not just the tiers, but also the inner piping.

 The fountain had been purchased by Quakertown Alive! as the designated community project by the Pumpkin Ball Committee in 2015.
 It had become the focus point of the downtown, a place for people to sit and rest.

 It was great to see how downtown businesses were ready to rally and hold fundraisers to replace the fountain.
 And then we received a phone call from Campnia International, the company where we had purchased the fountain.
 They made the extremely generous offer to completely replace the fountain, inside and out, and to do the install – AT NO COST.

 Once again Quakertown has its beautiful centerpiece fountain in triangle park – and we are so very grateful.

 The mural presents a panorama of Quakertown’s historical landmarks and a tribute to our first responders.
-With the completion of the mural, we will be working on the landscaping of Art Park.
+In 2020, the park was improved significantly with a landscaped rock garden and beautiful pavers.

 CHRISTMAS TREE LIGHTING